 We recognise the benefits of working with like-minded peers to advocate for change at a broader market level and to further our own stewardship goals.
 Osmosis maintains active relations with key organisations in the responsible investment community.
 We were part of an early practitioners' group on the EU Taxonomy with the UN PRI (United Nations Principles of Responsible Investment), serving as an unofficial try-out of the new proposed EU regulation on sustainable investment.
 We were also part of GRI's (Global Reporting Initiative) technical expert group on waste, developing a new reporting standard for corporates.
 Additionally, Osmosis is a signatory of Climate Action 100+, and collaborates with the CDP (Carbon Disclosure Project) in regular non-disclosure campaigns, urging companies to disclose environmental data.
-In 2022, we also joined a \$3.2 trillion coalition, convened by ShareAction, to support their work on pressuring for decarbonisation in the European chemical sector.
+Our engagements as part of the CDP Non-Disclosure Campaign were successful in 2023, achieving a 100% disclosure rate from our targeted companies in response to the CDP's climate change questionnaire.
+This stands out when compared to the overall campaign average of only 20% disclosure for the same questionnaire.

-Indicator Type of indicator Dependent on Gateway to Disclosure Subsection PRI Principle PGS 25 PLUS OO 5, OO 8, OO 9 N/A PUBLIC Stewardship: Overall stewardship strategy 2
+Indicator Type of indicator Dependent on Gateway to Disclosure Subsection PRI Principle PGS 25 PLUS OO 5, OO 8, OO 9 N/A PUBLIC Stewardship: Overall stewardship strategy 2 o 5